Samantha Stosur: 2021: Western & Southern Open and US Open doubles titles

 Stosur started her 2021 season at the first edition of the Yarra Valley Classic.
-She lost in the first round to sixteenth seed Marie Bouzková.
+She lost in the first round to 16th seed Marie Bouzková.
 At the Australian Open, she won her first-round match over compatriot Destanee Aiava.
 She suffered a second round thrashing at the hands of Jessica Pegula.
-In Mixed Doubles, she and compatriot, Matthew Ebden, reached the final where they lost to Barbora Krejčíková/Rajeev Ram.
+In mixed doubles, she and compatriot Matthew Ebden reached the final where they lost to Barbora Krejčíková/Rajeev Ram.
 Playing in Adelaide, she was defeated in the first round by qualifier and compatriot Maddison Inglis.

-In August 2021, Stosur won the 2021 Western & Southern Open doubles with Zhang Shuai.
+In August 2021, Stosur won the Cincinnati Open doubles with Zhang Shuai.
 It is Stosur's 27th career doubles title and first since the Australian Open 2019.
 She then won the 2021 US Open title with Zhang Shuai beating Coco Gauff/Caty McNally in the final.

-2022: Mixed doubles final at Wimbledon, Retirement in singles
+2022: Mixed doubles final at Wimbledon, retirement in singles

-Stosur announced her forthcoming singles retirement after the 2022 Australian Open, in which she received a wildcard.
-She reached the second round of the 2022 Australian Open, in which she lost to eleventh–seeded Anastasia Pavlyuchenkova.
+Stosur announced her forthcoming singles retirement after the 2022 Australian Open, to which she received a wildcard.
+She reached the second round, in which she lost to 11th–seeded Anastasia Pavlyuchenkova.
 This was announced as her retirement from professional tennis in singles.
-She then participated in the Indian Wells Open and the Miami Open, on both occasions partnered with Shuai Zhang.
+She then participated in the Indian Wells and the Miami Open, on both occasions partnered with Zhang Shuai.
 They lost in the first round in both tournaments.
-Stosur then received a wildcard for her final singles tournament, the 2022 Internationaux de Strasbourg, in which she lost in the first round to Harmony Tan.
+Stosur then received a wildcard for her final singles tournament, the 2022 Internationaux de Strasbourg, where she lost in the first round to Harmony Tan.

-At the 2022 Wimbledon Championships she reached the final in mixed doubles with Matthew Ebden but lost to defending champions Desirae Krawczyk and Neal Skupski.
+At Wimbledon, she reached the final in mixed doubles with Matthew Ebden but they lost to defending champions Desirae Krawczyk and Neal Skupski.

 2023: Retirement

-Sam Stosur announced on her Instagram that the 2023 Australian Open would be the last tournament of her career.
+Sam Stosur announced on her Instagram account that the 2023 Australian Open would be the last tournament of her career.